-San Francisco Mayor Edwin Lee, a Bowdoin alum, dies suddenly at 65
+San Francisco Mayor Edwin Lee, a Bowdoin alum, dies unexpectedly

-SAN FRANCISCO — Mayor Ed Lee, who oversaw a technology-driven economic boom in the city that brought with it sky-high housing prices, died suddenly early Tuesday at age 65.
+SAN FRANCISCO — Mayor Ed Lee, who oversaw a technology-driven economic boom in the city that brought with it sky-high housing prices, died unexpectedly early Tuesday at age 65.

 A statement from the Lee’s office said the city’s first Asian-American mayor died at 1:11 a.m. at Zuckerberg San Francisco General Hospital.